gitlabhq/omnibus-gitlab/.gitlab/issue_templates/Security developer workflow.md

    * Every merge request will have its own set of TODOs, so make sure to complete those.
 - [ ] On the "Related merge requests" section, ensure all MRs are linked to this issue.
    * This section should only list the merge requests created for this issue: One targeting `master` and the 3 backports.
+- [ ] If this issue requires less than 4 merge requests, post a message on the Security Release Tracking Issue and ping the Release Managers.

 #### Documentation and final details